Elections in South Africa: Tricameral Parliament

-End of Apartheid
+End of apartheid

 During the negotiations to end apartheid the Interim Constitution was enacted.
 It introduced universal suffrage on a non-racial basis, and replaced first-past-the-post voting with party-list proportional representation.
 South Africans of all races took part in the first fully democratic elections in 1994.
 "Universal adult suffrage, a national common voters roll, regular elections and a multi-party system of democratic government" are founding principles of the 1996 Constitution of South Africa, and the right of all citizens to vote is included in the Bill of Rights.

 In the post-apartheid era, the Constitutional Court has struck down two attempts by the government to deny the vote to convicted criminals in prison.
 The court has also ruled that South Africans living outside the country must be allowed to vote.
 In 2020 in the New Nation Movement case the court ruled that the pure party-list electoral system is unconstitutional because it prevents individuals from standing as candidates without joining a political party; Parliament was given two years to adopt a new electoral system.
+As of the 2024 General Elections a third provincial ballot was adopted.
+This ballot facilitates the election of independent candidates.